project-open-data/project-open-data.github.io/whitepapers/entity-address.md

 title: Legal Entity Address
 ---

 # Elements: Legal Entity Address, Legal Entity Congressional District, Legal Entity Country Code, and Legal Entity Country Name

-This page contains information about the following federal spending data elements, with the goal of soliciting public input.

-For an in-depth guide to sharing feedback, visit our complete [How to Contribute Feedback](/feedback/) page.
+Thank you for contributing your feedback on this data element—your input and insight was helpful as we worked to finalize the standards.
+Please go [here](https://max.omb.gov/datastandards) to see the data definitions for these elements in their final form.

 <table>
   <thead>